 Fungi reproduce by spreading microscopic spores.
 These spores are often present in the air and soil, where they can be inhaled or come into contact with the surfaces of the body, primarily the skin.
 Consequently, fungal infections usually begin in the lungs or on the skin.

-Of the wide variety of spores that land on the skin or are inhaled into the lungs, most types do not cause infection.
+Of the wide variety of spores that land on the skin or are inhaled into the lungs, most do not cause infection.
 A few types cause infection only in people who have one of the following:

 A weakened immune system